 Our remote team members don’t have the ability to catch up around the water cooler.
 So, we use social chat rooms to provide the same opportunity to connect with one another.
 We have business chat rooms and social chat rooms by topic.
 For example, Book Club, Pets, Wellness, Holidays, etc. Team members can contribute photos, recipes, advice, news, etc. It’s a far more effective “newsletter” and in real time.
 Best of all, it gives our team members a sense of camaraderie.

 This is another technique we have for keeping our virtual team members informed.
 Every Friday, we email our team/department our own weekly status report.
-It takes less than 5 minutes and highlights the key things that we worked on for the week, top initiatives for next week and any roadblocks ahead.
+It takes less than 5 minutes and highlights key things that we worked on that week, top initiatives for next week, and any roadblocks ahead.
 This isn’t a CYA technique, but rather a communication technique.
 Everyone can see at-a-glance what their teammates are working on.
-What I really love is the reminders this provides me each week!
+What I really love about this tip are the reminders it provides me each week!
 It also feels good to see accomplishments.

 😊 Here are our main bullets: